couchbase/cbft/DESIGN.md

 * First, favor easy promotions (e.g., a secondary replica graduating to 0'th replica) so that queries have coverage across all PIndexes.
+  This is the equivalent of a VBucket changing state from replica to master.

-* Next, favor reassignments that utilize capacity on newly added cbft nodes.
+* Next, favor reassignments that utilize capacity on newly added cbft nodes, as new resources may be able to help with existing, overtaxed nodes.
+(Or, maybe not: just starting off more KV backfills may push existing nodes running at the limit over the edge.)

 * Next, favor reassignments that help get PIndexes off of nodes that are leaving.
+The idea is to allow ns-server to remove nodes (which may need servicing) sooner.

-* Lastly, favor reassignments that move PIndexes amongst existing cbft nodes.
+* Lastly, favor reassignments that move PIndexes amongst remaining cbft nodes than are neither joining nor leaving the cluster.
+(MCP may need to shuffle PIndexes to achieve better balance or meet replication constraints.)

-TODO: Other factors to consider in the heuristics:
+Other, more advanced factors to consider in the heuristics, which may be taken care of in future releases.

 * some nodes might be slower, less powerful and more impacted than others.